The UAFP is led by an Executive Council, which comprises the four elected executive officers.

 Officers of the Executive Council

 Officers are elected for a term of three (3) years by a majority of the vote in a general membership election.
-The responsibilities of each position are as follows:
+The responsibilities of each position are summarized below.
+See the Constitution (Article V) for the complete list of officers’ duties.

-- The PRESIDENT shall administer the affairs and execute the policies of the UAFP, preside over all meetings of the Executive Council and membership, supervise the operations of the various constituted bodies of the Union, and act as the official spokesperson for the Union.
-The President shall be paid a stipend of $6,000.00 per year.
+- The PRESIDENT shall be the principal executive officer of the organization; shall preside over all meetings of the Executive Council and membership; shall supervise all employees of the organization; shall represent the organization before the employer and to legislative officials, the public, and the news media; and shall fulfill other duties as set forth in the UAFP Constitution.
+The President shall be paid a stipend of $8,500.00 per year.

 All regular members in good standing are eligible to vote, nominate for office, and accept nomination and election to the Executive Council.
 Sustaining members can vote, but cannot nominate candidates or hold office.